spjewkes/vr_project/README.md

 ![alt text](https://github.com/spjewkes/vr_project/blob/master/res/hires_test_world.png)

-# Planned development
+# Initial planned development

-The order of plan for updating this will be:
+The initial planned development listed the following changes:

 * Get it running by replacing the old DOS and BGI library calls.
 SDL2 will be the main replacement.
 * Tidy up formatting and create proper header files for each file
 * Start looking at moving code to a more object-oriented design